thegenemyers/DFA-SPEC/DAS-spec.md

-Fragments, if present, are encoded in F-lines that give (a) the segment they belong to, (b) the orientation of the fragment to the segment, (c) an external ID that references a sequence in an external collection (e.g. a database of reads or segments in another DAS or SAM file), and (d) the interval of the vertex segment that the external string contributes to.
-One can optionally give a trace or CIGAR string detailing the alignment, and optionally specify, should clipping/trimming the fragment sequence be necessary, what portion of the fragment is used and its length with a CL-tag.
+Fragments, if present, are encoded in F-lines that give (a) the segment they belong to, (b) the orientation of the fragment to the segment, (c) an external ID that references a sequence in an external collection (e.g. a database of reads or segments in another DAS or SAM file), and (d) the interval of the vertex segment that the external string contributes to, and (e) the interval of the fragment that contributes to to segment.
+One concludes with either a trace or CIGAR string detailing the alignment, or a * if absent.

 Edges are encoded in E-lines that in general represent a local alignment between arbitrary intervals of the sequences of the two vertices in question.
 One gives first an edge ID and